eslint/rfcs/designs/2025-define-plugin/README.md

 - The existing [Create Plugins](https://eslint.org/docs/latest/extend/plugins) page will be updated to use the new helper
   - It can also link to the `@eslint/plugin-kit` README.md section for expanded documentation
   - It will also explicitly note that the helper is optional
+- Explanatory documentation in the new `eslint-plugin-eslint-plugin` lint rule

 ## Drawbacks